Guasacaca sauce is a popular vegan and vegetarian recipe from Venezuela.

 - Combine all ingredients in a food processor.
 Blend until smooth.

-- Transfer to a serving bowl and garnish with lime wedges, pumpkin seeds and chopped cilantro.
+- Transfer to a serving bowl and garnish with lime wedges and chopped cilantro.

 Save this story to Pinterest!